Rep. Lawler to Newsmax: Israel Criticism Is Rooted in Antisemitism

 "Our two countries are democracies.
 They are rooted in freedom and uplifting its population.
 So, the criticism that is directed at Israel, unfortunately, is rooted in antisemitism."

 "I will never bend in my support for Israel and for the Jewish people.
-And regardless of where antisemitism rears its head, whether it's on the far left with AOC, Zohran Mamdani and the like, or on the right with people like [Rep.] Marjorie Taylor Green," Lawler added.
+And regardless of where antisemitism rears its head, whether it's on the far left with AOC, Zohran Mamdani and the like, or on the right with people like [Georgia Rep.] Marjorie Taylor Greene," Lawler added.

 GET TODAY NEWSMAX+: